Burro de Miranda

-The Miranda donkey, Burro de Miranda, is an autochthonous donkey breed from the Terra de Miranda region of northeast Portugal.
+The Burro de Miranda is a Portuguese breed of donkey indigenous to the Terra de Miranda region of north-eastern Portugal.

 Appearance

 The Miranda donkey is born with coat that appears black, but will shed out to become brown.
 It is tall, 1.2–1.35 m at the withers, has long hairy ears, large hooves, pangare markings around its eyes, muzzle and underline, broad forehead, small eyes with projecting orbital arcades, large and strong legs, heavy neck, unobtrusive withers, short and muscular back, and a powerful chest.
 Miranda donkeys are distinguished from common donkeys by longer hair, and they are considered more social and docile.
 The development of the breed's characteristics reflects the region where they developed: isolated environmental conditions, agricultural characteristics of the soil, weather that tends to extremes and socioeconomic standards in the region.
 In 2001 the Miranda donkey was recognized as a distinct breed by the Portuguese Department of Agriculture, and, it was the first donkey breed in Portugal to join the group of asinine indigenous breeds protected by the European Union.
 It is the only officially recognized donkey breed on Portugal.